 In order to donate to us, you may need to provide your credit card information.

-In the case of donations made online, Water First does not collect your credit card information.
-Instead, this information is collected and processed by third-party, PCI-compliant services.
-All online donations and monthly donations are processed by Canada Helps.
+In the case of donations made online, your credit card information is collected and processed by third-party, PCI-compliant services.

 Donations made by credit card in person, through the mail or by phone are collected by Water First and processed then credit card information is destroyed/deleted.
 We do not keep any information on file.